API reference

 Returns

-A tuple (P0_obs, P2_obs, P4_obs), where each element is an array containing the calculated observed monopole, quadrupole, and hexadecapole moments respectively, evaluated at the wavenumbers in k_output.
+A tuple (P0_obs, P2_obs, P4_obs), where each element is a vector containing the calculated observed monopole, quadrupole, and hexadecapole moments respectively, evaluated at the wavenumbers in k_output.

 Details